 After making a huge mess in my kitchen with flour, cocoa powder, and large amounts of chocolate chunks, I found a winner for the best celebrity chef chocolate cake recipe out of the three I tried from Christina Tosi, Ina Garten, and Guy Fieri.
 To figure out which one was the best, I had a formula to follow: how easy the recipe was to follow and make, how easy the ingredients were to acquire, the look of the cake once it was assembled and frosted, and the overall taste.

 Here are the recipes I tested, ranked from good to best.
-And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.
+And for more, check out The Most Popular Cake Flavor in Every State.

 Christina Tosi's German Chocolate Cupcakes from All About Cake

 Christina Tosi is known around the world as the queen of sugar and baked goods.
 Her imaginative cakes and cookies bring joy to just about everyone who eats them.
 After trying my hand at her German chocolate cupcakes, I have to say this recipe is not for the average home baker.

 How easy was the recipe to follow and make?
 This recipe is fairly difficult.
 There are three parts to it: the cupcake, the crack pie frosting, and the pecan crunch.
 You'll need more than just basic knowledge for this recipe, and while Tosi does explain things well in the directions, there's a lot of room to make mistakes.